alixna444/We-Math2.0/README.md

 Both RL stages are developed based on the [EasyR1](https://github.com/hiyouga/EasyR1) codebase to fit our workflow.

-For data preparation, you can directly download Parquet-format datasets from [🤗MathBook-Standard](https://huggingface.co) for training.
+For data preparation, you can directly download Parquet-format datasets from [🤗MathBook-Standard](https://huggingface.co/datasets/We-Math/We-Math2.0-Standard) and [🤗MathBook-Pro](https://huggingface.co/datasets/We-Math/We-Math2.0-Pro) for training.

 ##### 2.1 Pre-aligned RL (MathBook-Standard)